MEG FOLEY

 A $200 stipend is provided for intensive cohort participants.

-So far we have had intensive gatherings over an 8 week period and one off info sessions, all online -- now we are trying to figure out how to create a drop in structure going forward that is fruitful for and supportive of the participants.
+So far we have had intensive gatherings over an 8 week period and one off sessions -- now we are trying to figure out how to create a drop in structure going forward that is fruitful for and supportive of the participants.
 Beyond the intensive period, participants are invited to help build a creative document or zine sharing reflections from the cohort experience.

 Picture